Hyperaktiv-ai/hyperaktiv.github.io/index.md

 # Introduction

-Hyperaktiv allows you to qualify your leads in real-time, and assign them a tailored customer onboarding journey.
+Hyperaktiv helps you increase conversion by segmenting your leads based on :
+* their engagement on your website / app
+* how much they match your ICP (Ideal Customer Profile)

-Hyperaktiv offers a back-office where you can setup your workspace, an API given access to all your resources, and a front-office for your leads if you want them to be asked to complete activities.
+Hyperaktiv offers a back-office where you can automate actions, but also monitor your funnel, and get a better understanding of who are your leads.

 # API